ZhenanHe/Open-Set-Signal-Classification-OSSC/README.md

-# Code for our paper: Open Set Recognition Through Deep Neural Network Uncertainty: Does Out-of-Distribution Detection Require Generative Classifiers?
+# Open Set Classification for Signal Diagnosis of Machinery Sensor in Industrial Environment

 This repository provides implementations for our [paper](https://ieeexplore.ieee.org/document/9763052/):